 In this context, network access is a critical corporate priority.
 Companies can suffer massive financial losses if they lose control of their digital perimeter.
 This makes it more important than ever to put in place effective firewall protection.

-Firewalls are digital appliances that prevent network access for malicious traffic.
-A properly configured firewall allows verified users to access the network freely.
-But it denies access to unapproved devices.
+A firewall is a digital appliance that prevents network access for malicious traffic.
+A properly configured firewall allows verified users to access the network freely and denies access to unapproved devices.

-Firewalls block many critical cybersecurity threats such as DDoS bots and malware.
-They are most effective in conjunction with antivirus software, threat detection technology, and access management systems.
-But no organization can dispense with some form of firewall.
-And knowing how firewall types differ is crucial.
+A firewall blocks many critical cybersecurity threats, such as DDoS bots and malware.
+It is most effective when combined with antivirus software, threat detection technology, and access management systems.
+However, no organization can dispense with some form of firewall, and knowing how firewall types differ is crucial.

 The purpose of firewalls